acto15/Choco_delight_data-PowerBI_Report/README.md

 # Choco Delight - Power BI Report

+*Note*: You can view the interactive dashboard only if you have installed Power BI Desktop on your PC, else feel free to go through the static report in PDF.

 ## Project Overview

 **Choco Delight Report** is a business intelligence dashboard built in **Power BI**, focusing on sales, product, team, and customer performance for a chocolate manufacturing company.
 Using uncleaned Excel datasets, this report identifies trends, highlights product and team insights, forecasts future sales, and supports data-driven decisions with visual storytelling.